 The First Nations Syntegration – focused on optimizing care for First Nations populations – started with skepticism about the government's willingness to undertake genuine change.
 The conversations that ensued, however, full of heart-breaking stories about system failures that had and were continuing to do harm, laid a new foundation of understanding and trust between the First Nations communities, government leaders, and other healthcare stakeholders.

+The five Syntegrations led to a strategy for Primary Health Care that was not radically different from its predecessor ten years ago—the real difference was that this time, the approach was co-developed and co-owned by the right variety of stakeholders across the region.
 When the new strategy was officially launched and rolled out across the region, it wasn't just government ministers who were standing on stage to present it.
-This time, representatives from the medical associations, nurse practitioners, town mayors, and private physicians joined government ministers in presenting the new plan.
+This time, representatives from the medical associations, nurse practitioners, town mayors, and private physicians joined government ministers in introducing the new plan.

 Subscribe for all our latest Forbes articles, whitepapers, and more.